Law Firm Data Breach Statistics [Updated 2025]

 Law firms stand as custodians of some of society's most sensitive information, entrusted with safeguarding client confidentiality, proprietary data, and legal strategies.
 However, as the reliance on digital technologies grows, so does the threat landscape surrounding these institutions.

-Data breaches within law firms have become an increasingly prevalent and concerning issue, casting a shadow over the profession's integrity and raising critical questions about cybersecurity preparedness.
 Weaknesses in data security are often the result of poor, inappropriate, obsolete or untested systems, controls or training in relation to GDPR awareness or cybersecurity measures.

-At PDA Legal, we provide specialist cybersecurity audits, consultancy and training for the legal sector coupled with a range of GDPR services to support legal firms in protecting themselves and clients data from data breaches.
+At PDA Legal, we provide specialist cybersecurity audits, consultancy and training for the legal sector coupled with a range of GDPR services to support legal firms in protecting themselves and client's data from data breaches.
 It’s an unfortunate reality that we frequently identify or encounter gaps in security processes or controls which firms are unaware of (and even shocked by, once the vulnerability is brought to their attention).

 Whilst most legal practices would agree data security and integrity are important when asked, when it comes to action, many still regard data security as somewhat of an after-thought or simply “...an IT issue…”; one where the simple installation anti-virus and/or firewall software assume that is all that is required to keep data safe.